AdaCore/spark2014/docs/ug/en/source/examples_in_the_toolset_distribution.rst

 The original source code is available from the publisher's website at http://www.cambridge.org/us/academic/subjects/computer-science/programming-languages-and-applied-logic/building-high-integrity-applications-spark

+.. rubric:: ``stopwatch``

+This program implements a stopwatch, and is an example of how concurrent progragms are verified in SPARK.
+A user can push buttons to start, stop and reset the clock.
+The clock has a display to show the elapsed time.
+This example uses protected objects and tasks.

+|GNATprove| proves all checks on this program, including the safe usage of
+concurrency.

 .. rubric:: ``tagged_stacks``

 This example features an abstract view of a stack, represented as an abstract